dhiazfathra/nestjs-starter/README.md

 ### Troubleshooting Act

-- If you're using Apple Silicon (M1/M2/M3), add `--container-architecture linux/amd64` to avoid platform compatibility issues
+- If you're using Apple Silicon, add `--container-architecture linux/amd64` to avoid platform compatibility issues
 - Use `-v` flag for verbose output to debug issues
 - Check container logs with `docker logs` if a job fails